SublimeApple/dave.-/content/about.md

 ---
 title: "about"
-author: "Dave"
 ---

-# Hello, this is dave
+# hello, this is dave

 I'm based out of LX (Lisboa).